Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! πŸŽ‰

 "

-2. Process (5 min): Identify the top 3 insights that are most relevant to your current goals
+2. Process (5 min): Identify the top 3 insights most relevant to your current goals

 This ritual transforms reading from consumption to creation.
 Instead of just absorbing information, you're actively building a personal knowledge system that grows more valuable over time.